bcgov/bc_regions_sf/README.md

 ### Usage

 Source file 01_load.R to create simple features representation of BC's development regions.
+Intended usage is for choropleth maps (where the fill of a region depends on the value of a variable for that region), NOT for point locations.
+The geographic coordinates are WRONG!

 ### Project Status